yougotagift-tech/docs/corporate-rewards-API-v1.0.md

 ### Summary of changes
 * Removed "pdf_link" since "gift_pdf_link" has been introduced in 0.4 to provide an direct gift pdf download link.
-* Removed "excel_link" since we see its not something anyone ever requires.
+* Removed "excel_link" since this functionality is currently not used by any user.
 Might introduce later when the need arises.
 * "gift_voucher" has been introduced to provide all the important details required to redeem a gift in a single field.

 ### How It Works